auschra/strava_dashboard/README.md

 - Visualizes total km for the month and activity paths.

 ## Notes
-- Do not expose your `.env` file or secrets publicly.
 - Rate limit: 100 requests per 10 minutes.